nulvox/scopereversal/README.md

 I downloaded some of the MP$ files I generated, converted them to mkv and mpeg files, and uploaded them to the web interface.
 Both files reported a parsing error by the web interface, so I downloaded the files again to make sure the content was correct and they seem to have uploaded fine.

 Upon entering the playback menu, the files were not present.

+Just to to satiate my curiosity, I only changed the name of the downloaded file to test_raw.MP4 and uploaded it.
+It did appear in the playback menu and run fine.